kennynguyen216/kennynguyen216/README.md

 Rising senior at LSU studying Computer Science.
 I build things that are visual, physical, or interactive: graphics experiments, AI agents, hardware prototypes, and game systems.
-Seeking **Summer 2027 SWE internships and full-time roles**.
+Seeking **2027 Full Times Roles or Internships**.

 ## What I'm Building Now